-The U.S. Consulate in Hong Kong and Macau and the Research Grants Council are pleased to invite young scholars enrolled in PhD programs at UGC-funded institutions in Hong Kong to apply for the Fulbright-RGC Hong Kong Research Scholar Awards to conduct research in the United States.
+The U.S. Consulate General in Hong Kong and Macau and the Research Grants Council (RGC) of the HKSAR Government are pleased to invite young scholars enrolled in PhD programs at UGC-funded institutions in Hong Kong to apply for the Fulbright-RGC Hong Kong Research Scholar Awards to conduct research in the United States.

 Applicants must be permanent residents of HKSAR or Chinese citizens, who are currently enrolled in PhD programs at UGC-funded institutions in Hong Kong.

 - Applicants should have completed at least two years of full-time advanced study in Hong Kong prior to their planned departure for the U.S.

 - Applicants should have strong English language proficiency and good health

 - All academic disciplines are eligible for this fellowship program.

 Online application deadline is October 31, 2020.
 Interview of finalists will be held in the fall and the award announcement will be made in early 2021.

 To access online application forms for the award, please see the official online application for Foreign Fulbright Program.

 For further application information and instructions, please see Application Instructions (PDF 796 KB).

 faq : Fulbright-RGC Hong Kong Research Scholar Award Program